mtnemeth/unideb-cloud-infra/cli/ec2-ic.md

 --associate-public-ip-address
 ```

+You can use the up and down arrow keys to scroll through the output and hit `q` to exit.

 ## Describe the instances

 Run the following command to get the instance ID and public IP address of running instances: